jbinvnt/gsoc-2022-dev-log/FinalReportDraft.md

 ### Modernized Render Process

 `CGALRenderer` is the class used for F6 Rendering.
-It now uses VBOs instead of fixed-function immediate mode calls.
+When the `ExperimentalVxO...` features are enabled, it now uses VBOs instead of fixed-function immediate mode calls.
 This was accomplished by converting the generated polyhedrons to polysets, and adapting the methods used in `OpenCSGRenderer` to render them.

 ### Dynamically Activate Selected Shaders

-The signal from the menu item is connected to Qt slot in the main window.
+The signal from the Set Shader menu item is connected to Qt slot in [`MainWindow.cc`](https://github.com/openscad/openscad/pull/4330/files#diff-3c6fac7fb9baebba855852b736a38cbfdbe9fbe5fdcb855fe6c147d93753cd6c).
 This immediately updates the shader in use by the viewport.
-There will be [future work](#future-work) in this area to provide consistent behavior when closing/opening OpenSCAD or files within it.
+There will be [future work](#future-work) in this area to provide consistent behavior when closing/opening the OpenSCAD application or files within it.

 ### Retreived Marked Face Data
-The boolean `hfaceti->marked` is collected from CGAL and converted into a vertex attribute.
+The boolean `hfaceti->marked` is collected from CGAL and assigned to the corresponding face so it can later be stored as a vertex attribute.
 The default shader's inputs are constructed to appropriately render cut faces with a different color.
 Due to the OpenGL specification a `bool` attribute cannot be used so the marked face information is accessed as a `float`.
 For example, as used in the default shader:

 ```glsl
 if (marked < 0.5) {